Magic Lens: Vibing a Disney-Like Experience

 Redesigned the UI in Figma, translated it to code through a three-tool pipeline (Figma → Cursor → Claude), and diagnosed a production deployment failure caused by a serverless bundling constraint that only appeared on Vercel — invisible in local testing.

-Before and after the Figma redesign: emoji buttons replaced with SVG icons, character selector hidden, controls minimal enough to disappear into the experience.
+Before and after the Figma redesign: emoji buttons replaced with SVG icons, character selector removed, controls minimal enough to disappear into the experience, and a clear exit to the welcome screen.

 The Outcome